idaholab/moose/modules/contact/doc/content/source/auxkernels/CohesiveZoneMortarUserObjectAux.md

 ## Description

-The `CohesiveZoneMortarUserObjectAux` outputs various cohesive zone quantities that are helpful for analyzing or debugging cohesive one or debonding simulation results.
+The `CohesiveZoneMortarUserObjectAux` outputs various cohesive zone quantities that are helpful for analyzing or debugging cohesive zone or debonding simulation results.
 This auxiliary kernel is to be used in conjunction with mortar cohesive zone user objects, namely [BilinearMixedModeCohesiveZoneModel](/BilinearMixedModeCohesiveZoneModel.md).